Reopening by the Book

 A few important things to note about this new process:

-- Please wear a mask when picking up your materials and observe social distancing protocols while in line.
+- Wear a mask when picking up your materials and observe social distancing protocols while in line.

 - We will not be accepting returns at the pickup table.
-Continue to return materials at the book drops on Sylvia Beach Way or to the bin on Hinds Plaza.
+Continue to return materials at the book drops on Sylvia Beach Way, at Princeton Shopping Center or on Palmer Square.

 - The Sands Library Building will remain closed to the public throughout this phase.